Rolls-Royce Holdings plc – Annual report – 31 December 2020

 ETHICS AND COMPLIANCE

-Maintaining high standards of ethics and compliance are fundamental to our continued success.
-We work hard to create a working environment where everyone at Rolls-Royce and everyone we work with can be at their best.
+Maintaining high standards of ethics and compliance is fundamental to our continued success.
+We work hard to create a working environment where everyone at Rolls-Royce and those we work with can be at their best.

 Anti-bribery and corruption